By Dan Ambrose

 Add the log sink and your logs should now start arriving in Logz.io.

-Before your log sink is created, Northflank tries to send a log line to your Logz.io sink to verify the credentials are correct.
+Before your log sink is created, Northflank will send a log line to your Logz.io sink to verify the credentials are correct.
 This appears as a log line consisting of

 validating log sink credentials.